apluslms/a-plus-design-system/components/points-progress-bar.md

   description: The student has some points.
   pattern: points-progress-bar/partial.html
 - title: Full
-  description: The student has acheived all of the available points in this course.
+  description: The student has achieved all of the available points in this course.
   pattern: points-progress-bar/full.html
 ---